titu1994/Snapshot-Ensembles/README.md

 2. Run the `train_cifar_10.py` script to train the WRN-16-4 model on CIFAR-10 dataset (not required since weights are provided)
 3. Run the `predict_cifar_10.py` script to make an ensemble prediction.

 Note the difference on calculating only the predictions of the best model (92.70 % accuracy), and the weighted ensemble version of the Snapshots (92.79 % accuracy).
-Note that you can comment the `prediction_weights[0] = 2` line, since that follows the original paper's methodology for ensemble prediction.
+You can comment the `prediction_weights[0] = 2` line, since that follows the original paper's methodology for ensemble prediction.
 However this reduces the accuracy of the model (92.77 %).
 The difference is minor, but still an improvement.

 The improvement is minor due to the fact that the model is far smaller than the WRN-34-4 model, nor is it trained on the CIFAR-100 or Tiny ImageNet dataset.
 According to the paper, models trained on more complex datasets such as CIFAR 100 and Tiny ImageNet obtaines a greater boost from the ensemble model.

 # Requirements

-- Keras 1.1.1
+- Keras
-- Theano (tested) / Tensorflow (not tested, weights not available)
+- Theano (tested) / Tensorflow (not tested, weights not available but can be converted)
 - h5py
 - sklearn